renawuq/fa22-cse110-lab4/expose/javascript/part2.md

     E. false, as true will map to integer 1 and 1 is not equal to 2, thus 1 == 2 will output false. <br>
     F. true, as Boolean(2) is true.
 Since 2 is not 0, NaN, empty string, undefined and null, it will return true.
 Since true is the same type and same value as true, true === true, it will output true.

-15. == operator will do the type conversion before comparsion and === will compare the value without conersion.
+15. == operator will do the type conversion before comparsion and === will compare the value without conversion.
 For example, '2' == 2 will return true as '2' will be convert to the integer 2 before the comparsion.
 But '2' === 2 will return false as '2' is a string and 2 is a number and they have different types.

 16. In JS file part2-question16.js